alpmestan/ghc.nix/README.md

 in the `ghc` directory.
 This works for all flake URLs, so you can also put `use flake github:alpmestan/ghc.nix#` in there and it should work.

+> **Warning**
-(*Note*: at the time of writing `.direnv` is not part of the `.gitignore` in `ghc`, so be careful to not accidentally check it out, it's the local cache of your development shell which makes loading it upon entering the directory instant)
+> at the time of writing `.direnv` is not part of the `.gitignore` in `ghc`, so be careful to not accidentally
+> check it out, it's the local cache of your development shell which makes loading it upon entering the directory instant)

 ## contributing